BridgeData V2: A Dataset for Robot Learning at Scale: Related Work

+Prior work on robot learning has often leveraged small datasets that cover a single task in a single domain to develop better learning methods \cite{levine2016gps, ho2016gail, ebert2018visual, zhang2018deep, singh2020cog, robomimic2021, lee2022robottime, zhao2023learning, chi2023diffusion}.
+Several prior projects have assembled large robot datasets for a single behavior like grasping \cite{pinto2015supersizing, levine2017grasping, kalashnikov2018scalable, gupta2018homes, dasari2019robonet}, poking \cite{agrawal2016poking}, pushing \cite{pinto2017learning, finn2016unsupervised}, or rope manipulation \cite{nair2017combining}.
+Others include multiple tasks~\cite{sharma2018multiple, mandlekar2018roboturk, yu2018one, cabi2019scaling, kalashnikov2021mtopt, chebotar2021actionable, jang2021bc, roboagent, bousmalis2023robocat}.
+However, even the multi-task datasets are difficult for other researchers to use, because they are collected in a single environment, and therefore do not facilitate cross-environment generalization.
+In order for another researcher to use such a dataset, they would need to make their own environment match perfectly.
+We instead aim to provide a dataset that covers many tasks and many domains, so that other researchers can use the data to experiment with robot learning on large datasets in their own laboratories.
 Some prior work has proposed large, diverse, and multi-task datasets, but uses proprietary robots \cite{brohan2022rt, jang2021bc}.
 We aim to facilitate academic research by using a low-cost publicly available robot that any lab can acquire.
 Other projects have tried using low-cost, handheld grasping devices to collect large datasets \cite{song2020grasping, young2021visual}, but this technique requires inferring actions from video and then transferring behaviors to a robot.
 There are also several large datasets for robotic navigation \cite{karnan2022scand, triest2022tartandrive, hirose2018gonet}, some covering multiple widely available mobile robot platforms \cite{shah2022gnm}.
 While these datasets approach a similar research topic, our aim is specifically to provide a dataset for large-scale robotic manipulation.
 Assembling a large real-world dataset is time-consuming and expensive, so there has also been significant work on developing simulated environments and datasets for robotic manipulation \cite{robomimic2021, yu2020meta, mu2021maniskill, james2020rlbench} and navigation \cite{savva2019habitat, kolve2017ai2}.
 However, it is difficult to replicate the complexity of the real world (e.g., objects, environments, lighting, and physics) in a simulator well enough to thoroughly evaluate the robustness and generalization abilities of robot learning methods.
 A real-world dataset provides a research testbed that is truer to downstream robotics applications.